Skip to content

 Health Check Coordination

-curl http://gateway:3001/health
+curl http://gateway:30000/health

-# Returns 200 OK
+# Returns 200 OK both during normal operation and throughout the drain

 Monitoring